sourabh0902/JavaScript_Snake-Game/README.md

 /* Features: */

--> The Webpage of this game is fully reponsive amid to any Desktop viewport.<br>
+-> The Webpage of this game is fully responsive amid to any Desktop viewport.<br>
 -> The Speed of the snake can be changed according to user's need.<br>
 -> The length of snake increasing after consuming food can be changed.<br>
 -> Clicking by ‘OK’ Button game will be restated automatically without need to refresh the page.